loganom/Epsilon-Image-Process/README.md

 ```

 Lastly, share/img/img/ should hold all of the images for which you would like to create a directory.
 The directory names, by defualt, will be the ID value associated with each image.
 The ID value will be joined with the image name via the csv files.

+Output will hold the folders created by this script.